Details below are given to businesses in order to help them choose a cause for their donation.

 - Focus on impact

 Do you want to help women start small businesses, communities rebuild after disasters, children learn to read, or needy families have access to nutritious food?
 Visit a charity evaluator website, such as GiveWell, the Open Philanthropy Project, or the Foundational Research Institute, to compare the costs and effects of different interventions.

 Before you commit to a cause, make sure it’s legitimate by checking a charity watchdog site such as CharityWatch, Charity Navigator, or BBB Wise Giving Alliance.
 Ideally, a charity should spend a majority of its funds on programs, not fundraising or administration.

 By partnering with a local non-profit, you can help people in your local community and make it a better place to live.
 You’ll also have opportunities to sponsor team volunteer work days or local charity events.
 Before you partner with an organization, visit and observe their work first-hand.

 Donations that meet certain requirements are tax-deductible.
 Before you commit to a cause, verify the non-profit group’s tax-exempt status by checking with the group or visiting the IRS website, and talk to your tax expert.

-Follow-up by Gayle Gross of SOAR: Very valuable information is shared above, which is an the excerpt from the full article linked here at Zerocater.
-Alligning a non-profit with a business to create social impact is paramount in today’s soft-sell marketing approach.
-We know this at SOAR and work with organizations during group discussions to determine the best way to move forward in developing collaborative networking.
-The goal is to be the connector in the community or at least among an audience.
-There is a small investment of time and $1.75 per week to be involved in a #SOAR group.
-Join us today!
-See details or just Purchase now!
+Gayle Gross developed a way for people to SOAR.
+Very valuable information is shared above, which is an the excerpt from the full article linked here at Zerocater.
+Aligning a non-profit with a business to create social impact is paramount for today’s cause marketing approach.
+Gayle knows this and works with organizations to determine the best way to move forward in developing collaborative networking.
+There’s a program she helps organizations implement.
+It is the Nonprofit Cooperative.
+Contact SOAR to learn more!